zzell/ke/readme.md

 6) Repeat

 #### Hash function collision resolving
-Linear probing

 https://en.wikipedia.org/wiki/Linear_probing

+Линейное зондирование
-When the hash function causes a collision by mapping a new key to a cell of the hash table that is already occupied by another key, linear probing searches the table for the closest following free location and inserts the new key there.
+- Linear probing: When the hash function causes a collision by mapping a new key to a cell of the hash table that is already occupied by another key, linear probing searches the table for the closest following free location and inserts the new key there.
 Lookups are performed in the same way, by searching the table sequentially starting at the position given by the hash function, until finding a cell with a matching key or an empty cell.
+- Quadratic probing
+- Double hashing

 ## Tests, Trace, Profile
 ### How to perform benchmarks in the right way